astorDev/profl/blog/testing/false-security.md

 - What's worse than absent security?
 - A false sense of security.
-- What's worse then a false sense of security?
+- What's worse than a false sense of security?
 - Spending time coding and maintaining the false sense of security.